Additional Contact Information

 MW 11:45-13:15, 16:30-17:15, and by appt.

 Scot M. Guenter is a Professor of American Studies and the Coordinator of American Studies at San Jose State University.
 Classes he has taught recently include Flag of Power, Nature and World Cultures, The American Dream, America in the 1930s, and Popular Culture in America.
 He is a vexillologist, cultural historian, and fan of classic cinema.

 Professor Guenter received his Ph.D. in American Studies from the University of Maryland in 1986.
 His book, The American Flag, 1777-1924 (1990) led to consulting work at the Smithsonian Institution.
 He founded the scholarly journal Raven in 1994 and served as a Senior Fulbright Fellow at the National University of Singapore in 1998.
 He has also taught at the University of Mainz and the University of Guam.

 In 2003, in Stockholm, Sweden, he was named Laureate of the Federation by the International Federation of Vexillological Associations (FIAV), only the fifth laureate in FIAV's 41-year old history.
-More recently he has lectured at conferences in Buenos Aires, Berlin, and the Czech Republic, and also co-edited Considering America from Inside and Out: A San Jose/Ostrava Dialogue Sharing Perspectives (2006).
+He has lectured at conferences in Buenos Aires, Berlin, and the Czech Republic, Sydney, Bangkok, and Rotterdam, and also co-edited Considering America from Inside and Out: A San Jose/Ostrava Dialogue Sharing Perspectives (2006).